mdahlman/wordle/docs/about.markdown

 My wife considers this a light form of cheating.
 She insists that it's one's responsibility to remember past puzzles.

-I use it when thinking of a first guess.
+I use the list when thinking of a first guess.
 I don't expect to succeed on the first guess.
 I never have.
 But there's something demotivating about finding out later that your guess was doomed.
 It turns out that BELCH was the answer back in Oct 2021 before I had ever played.
 Dang.